needle-mirror/com.unity.game-foundation/Documentation~/index.md

 # Welcome to Game Foundation

 Game Foundation delivers off-the-shelf common game systems to help you build games with Unity.
-We aim to make these systems flexible and extensible.

-Currently Game Foundation includes these game systems:
+Whether or not you’ve built games with Unity before, take advantage of the many flexible and extensible Game Foundation systems available to boost your game development process.
+Leverage these systems so you can spend less time setting up the foundations of your game, and instead focus on driving your game further in other areas.
+To access these features, the [GameFoundationSdk] provides managers for each game system, including:

-* An inventory system for defining and managing game resources that are inventoriable.
+* An **inventory** system for defining and managing game resources that are inventoriable.
-* A property system for defining and managing mutable fields that are commonly used in gameplay.
-* A wallet system for defining and managing virtual currencies.
+* A **wallet** system for defining and managing virtual currencies.
-* A reward system for periodically granting players a small gift.
-* A transaction system for handling virtual purchases / crafting mechanics and IAP purchases.
+* A **transaction** system for handling virtual purchases / crafting mechanics and IAP purchases.
-* A storefront system (with pre-made prefab UIs) for implementing a common in-game store.
+* A **reward** system for periodically granting players a small gift.
-* A data layer that helps with data persistence locally and remotely (coming soon).

-We're working on adding more such pre-built common game systems over time to help developers spend less time on building these basic systems.
+[GameFoundationSdk] also maintains a Catalog of all items available, including the following item types:

+* **Currencies** which track total quantities of simple items purchased or obtained by the player, for example coins, gems, etc.
+* **Inventory items** which represent objects owned by the player.
+These can be complex items with static as well as mutable properties.
+* **Transactions** which describe what items/currencies are consumed to grant specific items and/or currencies.
+* **Rewards** can be granted to the player on an interval or through game play to engage the player and improve his or her overall experience.
+* **Storefronts** hold lists of store items for sale either as virtual transactions or In App purchases.
+* **Tags** are simple strings that can be added to the above items to help filter and retrieve items in the editor and at runtime.

+Catalog items, except tags, can contain **static properties** for defining and managing additional information that is commonly used in gameplay.
+In addition, Inventory Items also permit **mutable properties** that can be changed and retrieved at runtime.

+Unity is dedicated to make your game development process as efficient as possible.
+That’s why Unity is working to expand the Game Foundation package with other pre-built common game systems in the future.
+Keep up-to-date with what’s new in the Game Foundation package by visiting the [Changelog].

+To get started with Game Foundation, install and initialize the Game Foundation package in your Unity Editor.
+Refer to this documentation understand the architecture and other back-end specifics of the Game Foundation package, and follow along with the tutorials to learn how to set up and use the various pre-built game systems in the package.

+For more information on individual systems, Catalogs, and other Game Foundation topics, visit the [Table of Contents].

-## [Installing the Game Foundation Package]
+## [Installing the Game Foundation package]

 ## [General Architecture]

 ## [Game Systems Overview]

 ## [Catalog Overview]

+## [Using IExternalValueProvider at Initialization]

 ## Tutorials